berklee/cljs-jquery-sparkline/README.md

 ### externs

-because this lib requires and inlines jquery.js please include
+because this lib requires and inlines jquery.js please include:

+[:externs ["externs/jquery.1.7.1.js" "externs/jquery-sparkline-1.6.js]]

-please include [:externs "js/externs/jquery.1.7.1.js"] if using advanced mode compilation
+if using advanced mode compilation

 hopefully this will not be required in the future